Cobb County Probate Court

-Located at 32 Waddell Street in Marietta, GA 30090 the Cobb County Probate Court manages all petitions that involve the probate of wills and property.
+Located at 32 Waddell Street, Marietta, GA 30090, the Cobb County Probate Court manages all petitions that involve the probate of wills and property.
 Even though the intricacies of estate law are complicated, petitioning the court is comparatively straightforward.

 Probate court offices are open from 8:30 a.m. to 5:00 p.m., Monday through Friday.
 Many petitions require a filing fee of no more than $20, which can be paid in person.
 Petitions and forms filed after 4:00 p.m. will be dated and processed on the next business day.